 III.
 TUITION SCHOLARSHIPS FOR DEPENDENT CHILDREN TO ATTEND ANOTHER

-Dependent children of a tenured faculty member or of an administrative staff member whom Wittenberg University has employed prior to July 1, 2013 and for at least five (5) years are eligible to receive a Wittenberg-funded tuition scholarship to attend another 2-year or four-year accredited post-secondary institution provided the conditions as stated below are satisfied.
+Dependent children of a tenured faculty member or of an administrative staff member whom Wittenberg University has employed prior to July 1, 2013 and for at least five (5) years who are (a) currently in the program and attending a non-exchange eligible school or, (b) who are currently a senior in high school will begin at a non-exchange eligible school no later than Fall of 2016, are eligible to receive a Wittenberg-funded tuition scholarship to attend another 2-year or 4-year accredited post-secondary institution provided the conditions as stated below are satisfied.

 The amount of the scholarship is limited by both the current full-time tuition charge at Wittenberg and current full-time tuition charge of the college attended.
 The amount of the scholarship is subject to further limitations described in part B below.